-If you're looking for a Large Cap Value fund category, then a potential option is T. Rowe Price Value Fund (TRVLX).
-TRVLX bears a Zacks Mutual Fund Rank of 3 (Hold), which is based on nine forecasting factors like size, cost, and past performance.
+There are plenty of choices in the Large Cap Value category, but where should you start your research?
+Well, one fund that might be worth investigating is T. Rowe Price Value Fund (TRVLX).
+TRVLX carries a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.

-TRVLX is one of many Large Cap Value mutual funds to choose from.
-These funds invest in equities with a market capitalization of $10 billion or more, but whose share prices do not reflect their intrinsic value.
-This strategy can often produce low P/E ratios and high dividend yields; growth levels; however, growth levels are oftentimes cut back.
-These funds'high growth opportunities are slowed even more since large-cap stocks are usually in more stable industries with low to moderate growth prospects.
-Thus, investors interested in a stable income stream fund Large Cap Value funds very appealing.
+TRVLX is classified in the Large Cap Value segment by Zacks, which is an area full of possibilities.
+Investors interested in a stable income stream fund these mutual funds very appealing because they have a unique investing strategy.
+Large Cap Value funds invest in stocks with a market capitalization of $10 billion or more, but whose share prices do not reflect their intrinsic value.
+This tactic often leads to low P/E ratios and high dividend yields; however, these funds'high growth opportunity are often slowed, as large-cap securities are generally in stable industries with low to moderate growth prospects.

 History of Fund/Manager

-TRVLX is a part of the T. Rowe Price family of funds, a company based out of Baltimore, MD.
-T. Rowe Price Value Fund made its debut in September of 1994, and since then, TRVLX has accumulated about $19.89 billion in assets, per the most up-to-date date available.
-The fund's current manager, Mark S. Finn, has been in charge of the fund since December of 2009.
+T. Rowe Price is based in Baltimore, MD, and is the manager of TRVLX.
+T. Rowe Price Value Fund made its debut in September of 1994, and since then, TRVLX has accumulated about $4.56 billion in assets, per the most up-to-date date available.
+Mark Finn is the fund's current manager and has held that role since December of 2009.

-Investors naturally seek funds with strong performance.
-This fund carries a 5-year annualized total return of 11.18%, and is in the top third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 11.51%, which places it in the middle third during this time-frame.
+Obviously, what investors are looking for in these funds is strong performance relative to their peers.
+TRVLX has a 5-year annualized total return of 13.5% and is in the top third among its category peers.
+But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 10.46%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Compared to the category average of 9.34%, the standard deviation of TRVLX over the past three years is 9.54%.
-Looking at the past 5 years, the fund's standard deviation is 9.69% compared to the category average of 9.06%.
+Over the past three years, TRVLX's standard deviation comes in at 18.65%, compared to the category average of 16.63%.
+Over the past 5 years, the standard deviation of the fund is 15.19% compared to the category average of 13.88%.
 This makes the fund more volatile than its peers over the past half-decade.

-Nevertheless, investors should also note that the fund has a 5-year beta of 0.97, which means it is hypothetically as volatile as the market at large.
+Investors should note that the fund has a 5-year beta of 0.96, which means it is hypothetically less volatile than the market at large.
 Another factor to consider is alpha, as it reflects a portfolio's performance on a risk-adjusted basis relative to a benchmark-in this case, the S&P 500.
-The fund has produced a negative alpha over the past 5 years of -2.57, which shows that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+The fund has produced a negative alpha over the past 5 years of -2.19, which shows that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

 As competition heats up in the mutual fund market, costs become increasingly important.
 Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
 Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, TRVLX is a no load fund.
-It has an expense ratio of 0.79% compared to the category average of 1.03%.
-TRVLX is actually cheaper than its peers when you consider factors like cost.
+It has an expense ratio of 0.77% compared to the category average of 1%.
+Looking at the fund from a cost perspective, TRVLX is actually cheaper than its peers.